brink182/cfg-loader/trunk/Source/README-CFG.txt

 23-02-2010 cfg v54a (alpha)

- * Gecko OS 1.9 cheat engine aka Ocarina 2 aka Bralw+ support (by WiiPower)
+ * Gecko OS 1.9 cheat engine aka Ocarina 2 aka Brawl+ support (by WiiPower)
  * Changed write_playlog to be a per-game option (Clipper)
  * fixed db_language AUTO setting and lang_to_cc function for Chinese languages.
 (Clipper)